Skip to main content

 • you may also need to check with your Company Awards and/or any Union clauses relating to the recovery of an overpayment.

-Once the above has been agreed and confirmed, you can then apply the fix.
+Once it has been agreed and confirmed, you can then apply the fix.
 Review the scenarios and steps below.

 Scenario 1 - Current Financial Year and the Employee has returned the money